Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Mean Time to Confusion}

-To avoid the maximum tracking time's overestimation of privacy, the mean time to confusion measures the time during which the adversary's uncertainty (measured using the entropy $H(X)$, Section~\ref{metric:entropy}) stays below a confusion threshold $\delta$~\citep{hoh_preserving_2007}.
+To avoid the maximum tracking time's overestimation of privacy, the mean time to confusion measures the time during which the adversary's uncertainty stays below a confusion threshold $\tau$~\cite{hoh_preserving_2007}.
+The adversary's uncertainty is measured using the entropy $H(X)$ (Section~\ref{metric:entropy}), with the random variable $X$ indicating the adversary's estimated probabilities for each member of the anonymity set.

-Instead of time to confusion, the metric can also measure the distance to confusion, i.e., the travel distance until the adversary's tracking uncertainty rises above the threshold.
+Instead of time to confusion, the metric can also measure the distance to confusion, i.e., the travel distance until the adversary's tracking uncertainty rises above the threshold. \end{subsection}